Scroll down for these topics:

 - Guide for Everything EITC for Individuals Online

-Connect Your Social Network to Increase Awareness of the EITC, the CTC/ACTC and the AOTC
+Connect Your Social Network to Increase Awareness of the EITC, the CTC/ACTC/ODC and the AOTC

 Visit our social network page for grab-and-go social media tools including EITC tweets, banner ads, Facebook ads, podcasts and more.

-The IRS Partner Outreach Corner on irs.gov offers you electronic communication materials to use in reaching out to the people you serve.
+The IRS Outreach Connection offers you electronic communication materials to use in reaching out to the people you serve.
 Get free news you can use each month, targeted by time of year to coincide with what your customers, employees, volunteers, etc. need to know about new tax law legislation, IRS events and other activities that affect them.
 You can use these items on your websites, in electronic products, publications, etc. as needed.
-Visit the Partner and Volunteer Outreach Corner on irs.gov.
+Visit the IRS Outreach Connection on IRS.gov.

 Guide to Everything Earned Income Tax Credit for Individuals Online